S-Cesc/firebase-auth-client-version/README.md

 2. Ensures a unique user profile name among registered users.
 3. Can be expanded to build any Firebase application.

+#### Pending features

+1. Now only Firebase own authentication is implemented, and it is pending the use of other authoritation providers.
+I don't believe "the more the better", but having *Google* provider would be great, as well as *Yahoo* one, or *iPhone* for mobile.

 #### Limitations

 The design is for small applications which do not have a lot of entry points; but, of course, it can be changed to fit a bigger application.